floyd011/datamesh/README.md

-# Next-Gen P2P Database Replication – Unstoppable Speed, Infinite Scale!
+# Next-Gen P2P Database Replication – Infinite Scale!

 What if database replication could be blazing fast, truly peer-to-peer, and scalable without limits?
 No matter how many nodes sync, performance remains lightning-fast.
 Sounds impossible?
 We made it happen! 🔥